-The Office of University Housing is dedicated to providing student housing that promotes academic success through academic residential communities and student-centered services.
-As a unit of the Division of Student Life, the staff is committed to supporting the mission of the University of Oregon.
+University Housing is dedicated to providing student housing that promotes academic success through academic residential communities and student-centered services.
+As a unit of the Division of Student Services and Enrollment Management, the staff is committed to supporting the mission of the University of Oregon.

 All first-year students live on campus.
 Students may choose housing options in a residence hall community, which include room and board, and apartment communities.
 A small number of university houses in residential neighborhoods adjacent to campus are also available.
-The office also offers dining services with healthy options that incorporate locally sourced, organic ingredients whenever possible for residents and the campus community.
+University Housing also offers dining services with healthy options that incorporate locally sourced, organic ingredients whenever possible for residents and the campus community.

 Residence Halls and Academic Residential Communities

-The university maintains nine residence hall communities, which house approximately 4,200 students during the academic year.
+The university maintains 10 residence halls, which house approximately 4,900 students during the academic year.
 All residence halls have study areas, TV lounges, and laundry facilities, and a few have community kitchens.
 Available room types include single-, double-, or triple-occupancy, as well as a limited number of suites and rooms with bathrooms or sinks.
-All rooms contain a bed, desk, chair, and a closet, and a wardrobe or dresser for each resident.
+All rooms contain a bed, desk, chair, and a wardrobe, dresser, or closet for each resident.
 Ethernet and/or Wi-Fi access are included.
 In addition to the amenities, a dedicated staff of professionals and student leaders live in the halls to help support the college experience in the halls and ensure residents are aware of resources.

 Dining on Campus

-Only students admitted to the university may apply for on-campus housing.
-After receiving notice of admission from the Office of Admissions, students should log onto DuckWeb, select “Housing” from the student menu, and fill out an online application form.
-After completing and submitting the online application, students must then read and sign the online housing contract and make an online payment of their nonrefundable application fee and a prepayment to immediately secure a housing space.
+Any student admitted to the university may register for on-campus housing.
+After receiving notice of admission from the Office of Admissions, students should visit the housing website and fill out an online housing registration form.
+After completing and submitting the registration, students must then read and sign the online housing contract and make an online payment of their initial housing payment and nonrefundable registration fee to immediately secure a housing space.
 For information on exemptions, please visit housing.uoregon.edu/first-year/live-on.

 Residence Hall Contract and Rates

 Residence hall contracts cover the full academic year.
-For residence halls, the academic year begins a few days before classes start in fall term (September 22, 2016) through the end of spring term (June 16, 2017), excluding winter break.
+For residence halls, the academic year typically begins a few days before classes start in fall term through the end of spring term (June 10, 2022), excluding winter break.
 During the winter break and summer session, residents may stay in the halls for an additional fee.

-Room and board charges are billed to students’ university accounts.
+Room and meal charges are billed to students’ university accounts each term.
 Rates vary based on room type and meal plan.
 For information about billing and rates, please visit the housing website.

 Family Housing and University Apartments

-The Office of University Housing maintains apartment communities and a limited number of houses for approximately 500 students and their families.
-Accommodation in Family Housing and University Apartments is open to full-time students.
-One building offers single-dwelling units for graduate students; other one-, two-, and three-bedroom apartments may be occupied by graduate or undergraduate students who are over the age of 20 or are either married, in a domestic partnership, or have minor children.
+University Housing maintains apartment communities and a limited number of houses for approximately 500 students and their families.
+Housing in Family Housing and University Apartments is open to full-time students.
+One building offers single-dwelling units with priority for graduate students; other one-, two-, and three-bedroom apartments may be occupied by graduate or undergraduate students who are 20 or older or are either married, in a domestic partnership, or have minor children.

-Residents of Family Housing and University Apartments may pay with cash or debit or credit cards for meals at any of university housing’s dining venues or purchase the Ducks Dine On plan.
+Residents of Family Housing and University Apartments may pay with cash or debit or credit cards for meals at any of University Housing’s dining venues or purchase the Ducks Dine On meal plan.